CLINICAL EVIDENCE

 The science ZeraFlow builds on

-Why clinic-based warm-water preparation outperforms oral prep
+Why clinic-based warm-water preparation addresses the limitations of oral prep

 The scale of the oral prep failure problem